davesnx/query-json/README.md

 ---

-**query-json** is a [faster](#Performance) and simpler re-implementation of the [jq language](https://github.com/stedolan/jq/wiki/jq-Language-Description) in [Reason Native](https://reasonml.github.io/docs/en/native) and compiled to binary thanks to the OCaml compiler. **query-json**, allows you to write small programs to operate on top of json files in a cute syntax:
+**query-json** is a [faster](#Performance) and simpler re-implementation of the [jq language](https://github.com/stedolan/jq/wiki/jq-Language-Description) in [Reason Native](https://reasonml.github.io/docs/en/native) and distributed as a dependency-free binary thanks to the OCaml compiler. **query-json**, allows you to write small programs to operate on top of json files in a cute syntax:

+## Purpose

+It was created with 2 reasons in mind, learn and fun:

+- **Learn how to write a lexer/parser/compiler with the OCaml stack** using `menhir` and `sedlex` while trying to create a compiler with great error messages and possibly recoverability (currently _work in progress_).
+- **Create a CLI tool in Reason Native** and being able to distribute it as a binary, enjoy it's performance and try further with cross-compilation.

 ```bash
 query-json ".store.books | filter(.price > 10)" stores.json